-The Farm Credit Administration's liquidity regulation

-requires the banks to effectively manage liquidity risk and maintain a three-tiered liquidity reserve to better withstand a liquidity crisis.
+The Farm Credit Administration's liquidity regulation requires the banks to effectively manage liquidity risk and maintain a three-tiered liquidity reserve to better withstand a liquidity crisis.
 Each System bank is authorized to hold eligible investments in an amount not to exceed 35% of its total outstanding loans for the purposes of maintaining a liquidity reserve, managing short-term surplus funds, and managing interest rate risk.

 The liquidity reserve must always consist of readily marketable instruments that are sufficient to fund at least 90 days of the principal portion of on-balance-sheet maturing obligations.
 The liquidity reserve must consist of level 1 instruments to cover the principal portion of each bank's on-balance-sheet maturing obligations for the first 15 days; level 1 and 2 instruments sufficient to cover days 16 to 30; and level 1, 2, and 3 instruments to cover days 31 to 90.
-Level 1 instruments include cash, overnight money market investments, obligations of U.S. government agencies with a final remaining maturity of 3 years or less, non-System government-sponsored enterprise (GSE) senior debt securities that mature within 60 days and diversified investment funds comprised exclusively of level 1 instruments.
-Level 2 instruments include obligations of U.S. government agencies with a final remaining maturity of more than 3 years, mortgage-backed securities that are fully guaranteed by a U.S. government agency as to the timely repayment of principal and interest, and diversified investment funds comprised exclusivels that are fully guaranteed by a GSE as to the timely repayment of principal and interest, money market instruments maturing within 90 days, and diversified investment funds comprised exclusively of level 1, 2, and 3 instruments include by a GSE as to the timely repayment of principal and interest, money market instruments maturing within 90 days, and diversified investment funds comprised exclusively of level 1, 2, and 3 instruments include these requirements in 2019.
+Level 1 instruments include cash, overnight money market investments, obligations of U.S. government agencies with a final remaining maturity of 3 years or less, non-System government-sponsored enterprise (GSE) senior debt securities that mature within 60 days, and diversified investment funds comprised exclusively of level 1 instruments.
+Level 2 instruments include obligations of U.S. government agencies with a final remaining maturity of more than 3 years, mortgage-backed securities that are fully guaranteed by a U.S. government agency as to the timely repayment of principal and interest, and diversified investment funds comprised exclusively of level 1 and 2 instruments.
+Level 3 instruments include non-System GSE senior debt securities with maturities exceeding 60 days, mortgage-backed securities that are fully guaranteed by a GSE as to the timely repayment of principal and interest, money market instruments maturing within 90 days, and diversified investment funds comprised exclusively of level 1, 2, and 3 instruments.
+All four System banks exceeded these requirements in 2020.